 Finding the right structure

 The general structure should reflect the following:

-- Simple but personal greeting
+- A simple but personal greeting

-- Reason of your message
+- Reason for your message

 - Brief description of the situation